Lewis-Matt/coffee-project-solo/README.md

 a project from Fancy Coffee Company&copy;, and they want you to make improvements to it.

-## Setup

-1. Create a Github organization and add your teammate.
-1. Fork this repository (Click on the "Fork" button on the top right of this page) and select the new organization as a destination.
-1. Clone the forked repository from your organization.
-1. Open up the HTML file and check out the existing application.
-1. Read through the code and understand the existing code structure before you start to build the features.

 ## TODO

 - Update the HTML